 In addition to his strong mining background, Dinghy has been actively involved with the NZ Mines Rescue Service for the past 33 years, with roles including Brigadesman, Huntly Station Manager and Board Member.

 He has numerous mining qualifications, including Site Senior Executive and First Class Mine Managers certificates, and a Post Graduate Diploma in Coal Mine Strata Control from the University of New South Wales.

 As Chief Operating Officer, Dinghy manages the operational elements of the Pike River re-entry work programme and has responsibility for ensuring activities at the mine comply with statutory health and safety requirements.

-Lee Harris is a seasoned communications professional who has worked in local government, the corporate sector, central Government and has most recently been at the West Coast District Health Board for nearly four years.
+Lee is a seasoned communications professional who has worked in local government, the corporate sector, central Government and at the West Coast District Health Board.

-Lee lives just north of Punakaiki in the most magnificent part of the Buller District, with the Paparoas just behind her house.
+She lives just north of Punakaiki in the most magnificent part of the Buller District, Pahautane.

-Emma Cummins has 18 years’ experience in administration and office management and for the last three years she has supported the General Manager, Energy and Resource Markets (ERM) at the Ministry of Business, Innovation and Employment.
+Emma Cummins has more than 20 years’ experience in administration and office management and prior to joining the Agency she supported the General Manager, Energy and Resource Markets (ERM) at the Ministry of Business, Innovation and Employment.

 Emma started working with the Family Reference Group in November 2017, during the Pike River Recovery Agency establishment.

 Emma manages the agency’s relationship with the Pike River Family Reference Group and is the Agency's IT champion.